Master of Arts (M.A.)

 This single subject multiple baseline study focused on the use of video modeling as an instructional strategy and self-monitoring as a positive behavior intervention.
 Appropriate social behavior and social language for four secondary students with moderate to severe intellectual disabilities were targeted using a combination of video modeling and a self-monitoring system that reinforced the generalization of socially appropriate behavior.
 Furthermore, this study investigated the correlation between the intervention and its impact on each studentâ€™s challenging behavior.
 Results confirmed that video modeling and self-monitoring were effective intervention strategies and promoted social skill and social language acquisition and decreased negative behavior across all four participants.

 Sterling, Faith, "Combining self-monitoring procedures and video modeling instruction as a positive behavior intervention" (2013).
-Capstone Projects (Campus-Only Access).
+Capstone Projects and Master's Theses.
 503.